icssc/AntAlmanac/apps/backend/README.md

 Returns information about course enrollment from previous terms.

 ## Running Locally
-_Only ICSSC Project Committee Members will the credentials necessary to connect to the databases._
+__Only ICSSC Project Committee Members will the credentials necessary to connect to the databases.__
 1. Add the `.env` file
+  - Change the `.env.sample` to `.env` to get started with sample credentials.
 2. Obtain AWS credentials
 3. Run the backend: `pnpm start`
-_Only do this if you just want to run the backend by itself.
-To run the whole project with the frontend and backend, you shoudl run `pnpm start:all` inside of the main [AntAlmanac repository](https://github.com/icssc-projects/AntAlmanac)._
+__Only do this if you just want to run the backend by itself.
+To run the whole project with the frontend and backend, you shoudl run `pnpm start:all` inside of the main [AntAlmanac repository](https://github.com/icssc-projects/AntAlmanac).__